StevenTammen/bibledocs.org/content/about-the-site/content-organization/index.md

 Just like essentially all other pursuits in life, spiritual knowledge builds on itself progressively, with advanced topics only really becoming understandable once more fundamental ones are understood.
 (Although there are differences that set spiritual knowledge apart, to be sure: we have the all-important help of the Holy Spirit in quickening our understanding, and even more than head knowledge, actually believing and applying that which we are learning is critical in spiritual growth).

-Anyhow, content on this site is labeled as to its overall spiritual difficulty level (compare Hebrews 5:12-14), as it seems to me, in order to help readers find the content appropriate for their present level.
+Anyhow, content on this site is labeled as to its overall spiritual difficulty level (compare Hebrews 5:12-14), as it seems to me, in order to help newer believers sort through where it might be wise for them to start.
 This sort of labeling is subjective and hand-wavy, it is true, but hopefully it can be at least somewhat useful as a guide.
 The labeling looks like so:

 <ul>
 <li><span class="basic">basic</span>